-The size and configuration of the temporarily modified MBDS is specifically designed to allow for the IWS barrel field to be covered by suitable dredged material generated during the USACE Boston Harbor maintenance and improvement projects.
+The proposed expansion of the MBDS will be limited temporally and geographically.
+The size and configuration of the temporarily modified MBDS is specifically designed to allow for the IWS barrel field to be covered by suitable dredged material generated during the USACE Boston Harbor improvement project.
 The MBDS area has been monitored under the USACE Disposal Area Monitoring System (DAMOS) program since the late 1970s.
-This will continue at the MBDS and temporary expansion to prevent adverse long-range impacts.
+This will continue at the temporarily expanded MBDS o help prevent adverse long-range impacts.